jcsteh/osara/readme.md

 If a REAPER language pack is installed, OSARA will attempt to load a translation based on the name of the REAPER language pack.
 OSARA can only load PO files in the UTF-8 encoding.

-To translate OSARA:

-1. If you haven't already, [download Poedit](https://poedit.net/download) and install it.
+Translations are managed on [Crowdin](https://crowdin.com/project/osara).
+With Crowdin, you can translate entirely online on the web, upload and download translations as .po files or directly sync your translations using Poedit.

+If you'd like to translate OSARA, you will first need to [sign up for a Crowdin account](https://accounts.crowdin.com/register).
+Then, please [file a GitHub issue](https://github.com/jcsteh/osara/issues/new) and include these details:

+- Your Crowdin username;
+- The language you'd like to translate to; and
-2. Install the REAPER language pack you want to use.
+- The file name of the REAPER language pack (or packs) for your language.

-3. Download the gettext template for translators from the [OSARA Development Snapshots](https://osara.reaperaccessibility.com/snapshots/) page.
+If you'd like to test your translation before it is included in OSARA, you can copy it into the osara/locale folder inside your REAPER resource folder .
+If you don't know where the REAPER resource folder is, use the Show REAPER resource path action in REAPER.
-4. Rename the template to have the same name as the REAPER language pack, but with a .po extension.
+The file should be named with the same name as the REAPER language pack you are using, but with a .po extension.
- For example, if you have installed German.ReaperLangpack, rename the template to German.po.
+For example, if you have installed German.ReaperLangpack, rename the file to German.po.
-5. Open your REAPER resource folder.
- Use the Show REAPER resource path action in REAPER if you don't know where that is.
-6. Open the osara folder (or create it if it doesn't exist).
-7. Inside the osara folder, open the locale folder (or create it if it doesn't exist).
-8. Move the .po file (from step 3) to that locale folder.
-9. Open the PO file in Poedit.
-10. Translate some or all of the messages and save the translation.
-11. Restart REAPER.
-12. If you make further changes, restart REAPER for the changes to take effect.
+You will need to restart REAPER for any translation changes to take effect.

-Once you've finished your translation, you can submit it for inclusion in OSARA via a [GitHub pull request](https://github.com/jcsteh/osara/issues/new) if you are comfortable using git or by attaching it to a [GitHub issue](https://github.com/jcsteh/osara/issues/new) if you aren't.

-When new messages are added to OSARA, you'll need to download the new gettext template for translators and merge it with your translation.
-In Poedit, you can do this by selecting Update from POT file in the Catalog menu.

 ## Building
 This section is for those interested in building OSARA from source code.